-Varicose veins are large veins on the legs and feet that are swollen and raised above the skin’s surface.
+Varicose veins are large, swollen veins on the legs and feet that rise above the skin’s surface.
 They appear ropey and twisted and can vary in colour from purple to blue.
 Haemorrhoids and spider veins are types of varicose veins.

 These abnormal veins are a result of faulty valves that cause blood to pool and the vein to protrude.
 One of the main causes of varicose veins is genetics but they can also result from standing for long periods of time, a poor diet, obesity, pregnancy, old age and lack of exercise.
 However, contrary to popular belief, crossing your legs does not produce varicose veins.
 They can affect men and women of any age but are more common in women, particularly during childbearing years.

-For most people there are no symptoms but others can experience swelling, pain, pigmentation, ulceration and eczema and there is the risk of developing complications if the veins are left untreated.
+For most people there are no symptoms but others can experience swelling, pain, pigmentation, ulceration and eczema.
+There is also the risk of developing complications if no one treats the veins.
 There are various self-care measures that include losing weight, exercising, raising legs while resting, wearing loose clothing and avoiding long periods of standing.
 Wearing compression stockings can help to ease the pain and may help prevent varicose veins from getting worse but it doesn’t treat them.

 One of the most popular methods of medical treatment is sclerotherapy.
 It’s a minimally invasive and effective method of removing varicose and spider veins.
-A solution is injected into the veins and this causes them to close.
-Blood is then rerouted to healthy veins and eventually the varicose veins disappear.
-Vein stripping is an invasive surgery where a long vein is removed.
-In radio frequency ablation the veins are treated with heat, while laser surgery uses bursts of light.
+The specialists injects a solution into the veins and this causes them to close.
+Blood then routes to healthy veins and eventually the varicose veins disappear.
+Vein stripping is an invasive surgery where a specialist removes a long vein.
+In radio frequency ablation a specialist treats the veins with heat, while laser surgery employs bursts of light.
 Both treatments cause the diseased veins to seal shut and blood flows through alternative healthy veins.

 For many people these unsightly veins are fundamentally a cosmetic problem and for this reason many medical aids do not cover treatment.
 However, some people can develop serious complications if the veins are left untreated.
 When a condition is considered chronic, South African medical schemes are forced by law to provide Prescribed Minimum Benefits (PMBs). .
 Before you undergo any procedure it’s essential to check with your specific medical scheme to see the extent of their cover for varicose vein treatment.